 Aaron B. Caughey, MD, PhD is Professor and Chair of Obstetrics and Gynecology and Associate Dean for Women's Health Research and Policy at Oregon Health & Science University in Portland, OR.
 His medical training was at Harvard Medical School and he also earned a Master's Degree in Public Policy from the Kennedy School of Government, and both an MPH in Epidemiology and a PhD in Health Economics at the University of California, Berkeley.
 His residency training was at the combined Brigham and Women's Hospital and Massachusetts General Hospital program and his fellowship in Maternal-Fetal Medicine was at the University of California, San Francisco.
 His research is focused on utilizing epidemiologic, biostatistical, decision analytic methods, and clinical trials to examine clinical questions related to complications of term and preterm pregnancies, gestational diabetes, and prenatal diagnosis.

-Jorge E. Chavarro, MD, ScD is Associate Professor of Nutrition and Epidemiology at the Harvard School of Public Health and of Medicine at Harvard Medical School.
+Jorge E. Chavarro, MD, ScD is Associate Professor of Nutrition and Epidemiology at the Harvard School of Public Health.
 Dr. Chavarro's research revolves around investigating the role of diet in the pathogenesis of diseases affecting reproductive and other hormone sensitive organs.
 Currently, his main focus is on understanding how different nutritional and metabolic factors influence fertility, in women and men, as well as treatment outcomes in couples undergoing assisted reproduction.
 He also devotes substantial research efforts to investigating the role of nutrition on the pathogenesis of pregnancy complications and malignancies of reproductive organs.
 He currently serves as the Immediate Past Chair of the Nutrition Special Interest Group of the American Society for Reproductive Medicine.

 Alan B. Copperman, MD